-Clarifying the confusing path to nutritionist status: nutrition courses and Lifestyle Food & Wellness Coaching options
+Clarifying the confusing path to nutritionist status: nutrition courses and Nutrition & Health Coaching options

 Why is it so confusing?

 Currently in Australia and NZ there is no strict control over who can use the label 'nutritionist'.
 Having said that, one of the central reasons you must undertake a relevant course is so that at the end of it you are:

 a) Accepted by a reputable industry association and;